-I always recommend going lighter because with a color darker than a mid-tone, details like the landscaping in front of a home and architectural details get lost and blend in with a darker color.
+I always recommend going lighter because with an exterior paint color darker than a mid-tone, details like the landscaping in front of a home and architectural details get lost and blend in with a darker color.
 With a lighter color, these features really stand out and contrast.

-However, if for some reason you want to minimize the lines and architectural details of your home, choose a trim color that is the same as the body or one (or two) shades lighter/darker than your exterior whole home color.
+However, if for some reason you want to minimize the lines and architectural details of your home, choose a trim color that is the same as the body or one to two shades lighter/darker than your exterior whole home color.

 Front Door Colors